Am I too Intelligent to Date?

 Brilliance opens doors and also builds walls when used as armor.
 We have to figure out what protects you and shows your skills in one setting (like work), which can also isolate you in love.

-Many of my clients are very successful at work.
+Many of my clients are very successful at work but say they're unlucky in love.
 Intelligence is a revenue opportunity and frequently wins arguments.
-BUT Love requires letting go of the need to win.
-That difference matters more than any IQ score.
+That is true.
+BUT Love requires letting go of some revenue and the need to win or be right.
+What matters more than any IQ score is changing how you show up for love and how people experience you.

 If You’re Actually a Genius, Dating Will Feel Different

 Let’s be clear and respectful.
 If your IQ truly falls in the genius range (140+), your mind operates differently from most people’s.
 You notice patterns quickly and feel bored sooner.
 Depth comes naturally to you.
 Small talk feels inefficient and draining.
 You aren’t wrong for that.
-So you are going show up differently than other people.
+And experiencing you is going to feel different than regular smart people.
+Accept that you are different.

-What trips high-IQ people up is pacing.
+What trips many high-IQ people up is pacing.
 Love unfolds slower than you want it to.
 It's hard to see who meets your values and sparks chemistry when it feels slow.
 Impatience often masquerades as incompatibility.
 The problem is that you are the one who is impatient.
 Many genius-level thinkers disengage too early.
 They assume early boredom means misalignment.
 They leave before curiosity has time to grow.
-The truth is that you build love over time.
-Learning this skill takes time, and implementing the skills takes time.
+Believe that you build love over time.
+Learning this skill takes time, and implementing it does too.

-Other highly intelligent people default to observation instead of participation.
-They analyze the dynamic rather than engaging fully in it.
-That keeps them safe and also alone.
+Other highly intelligent people tend to default to observation instead of participation.
+They analyze a person's dynamics rather than fully engage with them.
+That keeps them safe but also alone.

-Your task is not to find someone “on your level.”
-Your task is to stay present long enough for the connection to develop while also evaluating your alignment.
+Your task is not to find someone “on your level,” because that's unlikely.
+Your task is to stay present long enough for a connection to develop while also evaluating your alignment with their values, temperament, desires, and so on.
 Emotional endurance is a learned skill.
 People don’t bond through shared brilliance.
 They bond through shared experience.
 Your mind may be extraordinary, but your heart still needs practice.

 If You’re Just Smart, Stop Using It as an Excuse